SAP-samples/cloud-extension-ecc-business-process/mission/scc-setup/README.md

 ## Summary

-We have established a connection between the ECC on-premise system and your SAP BTP account.
+We have established a connection between the SAP On-premise system and your SAP BTP account.